 Medical Editor: John P. Cunha, DO, FACOEP

-Innohep (tinzaparin) is used together with warfarin (Coumadin) to treat a type of blood clot called deep vein thrombosis, or DVT.
+Innohep (tinzaparin) is a blood thinner (anticoagulant) used together with warfarin (Coumadin) to treat a type of blood clot called deep vein thrombosis, or DVT.
 This condition sometimes occurs with a blood clot in lungs (pulmonary embolism, or PE).
-It is a blood thinner (anticoagulant).
-Common side effects include pain, bruising, redness, and swelling at the injection site.
-Headache, nosebleed, or fever may also occur.
+Common side effects of Innohep include:

 Our Innohep (tinzaparin) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.